coderefinery/coderefinery.org/content/workshops/upcoming.md

 We have a number of events in preparation and will soon here announce more concrete dates:
 - Workshop about using containers (Docker and Singularity)
+- Workshop about mixed-language development (probably September)
+- Workshop about Julia

 ### Past workshops and events